rails/rails/guides/source/upgrading_ruby_on_rails.md

 ...
 ```

-Don't forget to review the difference, to see if there were any unexpected changes.
+Don't forget to review the difference, to see if there were any unexpected changes, and note that the diff and merge tools used during this processed can be defined using the `THOR_DIFF` and `THOR_MERGE` environment variables.

 ### Configure Framework Defaults